jedcn/talk-learning-with-tools/README.md

 With that said, this talk is mostly done!

-That said, the remainder of this talk includes specific examples of "tools" that work for me.
+The remainder of this talk includes specific examples of "tools" that work for me.
 These are the things I'd start sharing if we sat down and started talking.

 You might find this interesting if work on the same sorts of things that I do.
 But, you might not work on the same things that I do, and